wncc/TSS-2021/Python & its Applications/Week-4/README.md

 In this formula, `d` is the damping factor, `N` is the total number of pages in the corpus, `i` ranges over all pages that link to page `p`, and `NumLinks(i)` is the number of links present on page `i`.

 How would we go about calculating PageRank values for each page, then?
 We can do so via iteration: start by assuming the PageRank of every page is `1 / N`(i.e., equally likely to be on any page).
 Then, use the above formula to calculate new PageRank values for each page, based on the previous PageRank values.
 If we keep repeating this process, calculating a new set of PageRank values for each page based on the previous set of PageRank values, eventually the PageRank values will converge (i.e., not change by more than a small threshold with each iteration).

+Phewwww....That was a lot!

+Now you can head over to [this notebook](https://github.com/wncc/TSS-2021/blob/main/Python%20%26%20its%20Applications/Week-4/PageRank.ipynb) .
+You will need to download the three folders named `corpus0`, `corpus1` & `corpus2`, and store them in the same directory from where you run this notebook(/upload them to the kernel where you're running it!), in order to see your code in action.

+### Optional Assignment

+Try to integrate PageRank and either of BM25/TF-IDF to construct a fully functional Search Engine, which works by making use of Web Scraping and not already collected Data.